 Internal assessment - Steps 1 to 9

-Internal Assessment happens throughout the year at a timing of your choice.
-The assessment process may be repeated several times depending on how many are required for your particular qualification.
+Internal assessment happens throughout the year at a timing of your choice.
+The assessment process may be repeated several times, depending upon the number required for your particular qualification.

 Your SV is a key part of your support team, so it's a good idea to do this as early as possible.